 Learn How to Be a Better Leader in 4 Simple Steps

 Our company is more than just a promo and print services provider.
-When my grandfather founded it nearly a century ago, the whole idea was to save people time in their workday, so they could be more productive and efficient and get out the door on time at the end of the day.
+When my grandfather founded it nearly a century ago, the whole idea was to save people time in their workday, so they could be more productive and efficient and get out the door on time.
 We’ve been doing that ever since.
 But who knew that by doing that, we were also helping to create leaders!

 Those of us who are business owners or managers often pride ourselves on our commitment.
 And often, we “demonstrate” that commitment (intentionally or not) by spending an exorbitant amount of time at the office.
 We think we’re showing leadership and setting an example of how to be a better leader for employees.